AlexLevshenkov/LifoContainers/README.md

 2. Open the Xcode project or workspace;
 3. Go to the target’s General configuration page;
 4. Add the framework target to the **Frameworks, Libraries, and Embedded Content** section by clicking the **Add(+)** button;
+5. Since `LifoContainers.xcframework` contains static libraries only we recommend choosing the "Do Not Embed" embed option;

 #### Build `.xcframework` by yourself